Rick-Phoenix/diesel-enum/README.md

     - If unset, it defaults to `crate::schema::$NAME`, where `$NAME` is the value from `table_name`

 - `column`
     - The column to use for enums that map to regular columns.
-Ignored for custom types.
     - Defaults to `name` (so for a `PokemonTypes` enum, the default target will be the column `pokemon_types.name`)

 - `case`